 Murugan: The Tamil Tradition

 The Tamil tradition also gives Kartikeya two consorts, Valli and Devasena, where the northern tradition typically gives him only Devasena.
 Valli is a tribal princess, sometimes described as the adopted daughter of a hunter, and the Murugan-Valli courtship is one of the most beloved bhakti episodes in southern Tamil literature.
 Devasena is the deva-born princess, daughter of Indra, given to Kartikeya as part of the post-battle settlement.
 The two consorts express, between them, the two registers of Mars: Valli the wild, untamed, individually-chosen love, and Devasena the dharmically-arranged, court-sanctioned marriage.
-A chart-reader looking at Mars in the seventh house, the house of partnership, can ask which of these two registers the native is more likely to express, and the question often clarifies a placement that would otherwise look generic.
+A chart-reader looking at Mars in the seventh house, the house of partnership, can ask which of these two registers the person is more likely to express, and the question often clarifies a placement that would otherwise look generic.

 Kumar in Nepal and the Himalayan Tradition